rust-stuco/lectures/week8/slides.md

 # Lifetime Elision

-* Lifetime Elision does not provide full inference, it will only infer when it is absolutely sure it is correct
+* Lifetime elision does not provide full inference, it will only infer when it is absolutely sure it is correct
-* Lifetimes on function or method parameters are called _input lifetimes_, and lifetimes on return values are called _output lifetimes_.
+* Lifetimes on function or method arguments are called _input lifetimes_, and lifetimes on return values are called _output lifetimes_.
 * There are only 3 lifetime elision rules, the first for input lifetimes, the last two for output lifetimes.